Reform

 Insist the US join the UN ban on nuclear weapons.

 It appears that war need no longer be fought with WMDs.
-Russians have shown that a relatively inexpensive cyber campaign can result in regime change as it has with the Trump administration.
+Russians have shown that a relatively inexpensive cyber campaign can result in regime change as it has backing the Trump administration.

 Assure election integrity